I’ve been there. Crying, sick kid, with a stuffy nose, and all you want is to make it better for them.

 - Spoon.
 Some kids just don’t like the syringe.
 Try a spoon, then.
 Spoons seem “normal” to kids since they use them to eat.

 - Chilled.
 Sometimes, just popping the medicine in the fridge for a little while before giving it to your kid can make all the difference.
 Think about a warm glass of water vs. a cold one–which goes down smoother?

 - REALLY Chilled.
 My pediatrician said there’s usually nothing wrong with making a little popsicle or slushie out of a medicine.

 - Get medicine that tastes good.
 Yeah, they totally make it.
-Dr. Cocoa’s cold and cough medicine (blog sponsor) actually tastes like chocolate syrup.
-I’ve tried it, and it really does.
-You can find it at pretty much any store like Walmart or Target.
+Some taste like chocolate while others taste fruity.
+You can find medicine like this at pretty much any store like Walmart or Target.

 - Lick of Ice.
 Ice can shut off the taste buds somewhat, so a lick of ice before and after taking the meds can help a kid cope with any blegh.

 - Happy.
 This may be difficult at 3am, but if you can be smiling and joking about the medicine, and not tense and worried if she’ll take it, your child will be a lot more receptive.

 - Puff.
 This is a trick the nurse at my doctor’s office used to get my daughter to take medicine one time–the nurse blew a little puff in her face right after putting the medicine in her mouth with the dropper.
 Apparently, this gets kids to swallow.